Find Affordable College Courses

 Top 10 Best Journalism Schools

-Our analysis found University of Minnesota - Twin Cities to be the best school for journalism students who want to pursue a degree in the Plains States Region .
-Located in the city of Minneapolis, UMN Twin Cities is a public college with a fairly large student population.
+Our 2023 rankings named University of Minnesota - Twin Cities the best school in the Plains States Region for journalism students.
+Located in the large city of Minneapolis, UMN Twin Cities is a public school with a fairly large student population.

 The average amount in student loans that journalism majors at UMN Twin Cities take out is $21,500.
 This translates to an average monthly loan payment of $234, based on a 10-year repayment plan.